cloudquery/docs/docs/cli/commands/provider-download.md

 # provider download

-Downloads all providers mentioned in the configuration file.
+Downloads all providers specified in config.hcl

 ## Usage